Carmakers brace for two tough years in Europe

 Company bosses were resigned to a further slump in demand, with several executives suggesting on Thursday there would be no rebound within two years.

-"We're bracing for more negative surprises in 2013, perhaps also in 2014," said Christian Klingler, sales chief at Europe's biggest carmaker, Volkswagen.
+"We're bracing for more negative surprises in 2013, perhaps also in 2014," said Christian Klingler, sales chief at Europe's biggest carmaker, Volkswagen (VOWG_p.DE).

 Europe's deteriorating economic conditions have weighed particularly on mass-market carmakers, while premium brands are also showing they are not immune - especially with China's pace slowing.